diegouribe/BAB_Fa20_ObjectiveTask/version_numbers/readme.md

 ## Running Tests
 Run tests by opening a terminal and typing `python3 test_versions.py`.

 Writing your own tests is not required but highly recommended.
-All that matters is passing the provided test cases.
+Your code is expected to pass all cases, not just the provided test cases.